DevMountain/react-3-afternoon-2/README.md

 Import axios near the top of the file:
 `import axios from 'axios';`

-This axios requests will be in a several methods you will make: `componentDidMount`, `updatePost`, and `deletePost`.
+This time there are going to be three `axios` requests made from `componentWillMount`, `updatePost`, and `deletePost` methods.

-The `componentDidMount` method will be using a `get` request.
+The `componentWillMount` method will be using a GET request.

-The `updatePost` method will be using a `put` request.
+The `updatePost` method will be using a PUT request.

-The `deletePost` method will be using a `delete` request.
+The `deletePost` method will be using a DELETE request.

 The endpoint for all requests will be at `/api/blog/:id`.
-You should notice that we are using a parameter again.
-This will be available via: `this.props.match.params.id`
+You should notice that we are using a URL parameter again.
+This will be available via: `this.props.match.params.id`.
+The URL will need to be dynamic, so use backticks and variable injection again.

-Your `get` request will set the blog property on state.

-The `put` request will route to the newly updated blog.
-Put in the callback of your `.then` method the following line:
+Let's start with `componentWillMount`.
+This is where we'll make a GET request for the selected blog post.
+In the `.then` of the get request, we'll parse out our `response.data` into multiple properties on `this.state`.
+Try and decide what properties those might be by using `console.log` on `response.data`.
+As always, add `.catch(console.log)` after `.then`

+Now we'll create the `updatePost` method for the PUT request.
+This is where our edit function comes from.
+A PUT request tells the server that you're changing some information that already exists, rather than adding new information. `axios.put` is set up the same way as `axios.post` -- two arguments: endpoint and body object.
+Follow the same pattern from `Add.js`.
+Don't forget `.catch(console.log)`

+We'll make our DELETE request from a `deletePost` method. `axios.delete` only takes one argument, a URL.

+#### Bonus

+We have routing problems again.

+Let's route to the blog that we update from `updatePost` after we've updated it.
+Add the following line to the `.then`:

 ```javascript
 this.props.history.push(`/blog/${this.props.match.params.id}`)